intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0004_writing_the_wave.md

 We want Alice to be as easy to communicate with as possible so that she can be the most helpful possible.

-We'll be using text to a speech to text model from OpenAI known as Whisper provide Alice with additional context / input data.
+We'll be using text to a speech to text model known as Whisper to provide Alice with additional context / input data.
 In future tutorials we'll leverage what we teach Alice here.

 - Context